jpikl/mmvv/docs/reference/rew-x.md

 </div>
 </div>

-The `#` marker makes the rest of the expression to be interpreted by the current shell.
+The `#` marker denotes "raw shell expression".
+Everything after it will be interpreted by the current shell.

 For example, the following expression is equivalent to `{sh -c 'printf "%s\n" a b c'}`